-- The Subject Property is an 8,000 square foot lot, more or less, situated on Cecil Creek. - The proposed deck and new landing with stairs are fully within the 100' Critical Area Buffer. - The site plan proposes an 18' x 22' deck and a 4' x 5' landing with stairs to access an existing porch, all within the 100' Critical Area Buffer. - An existing 12' x 20' patio will be removed with this proposal. - If approved, mitigation will be required at a 3:1 ratio for permanent disturbance and 1:1 for temporary disturbance within the buffer.
-The Applicant will be entitled for 1:1 credit for lot coverage removed.
-In total, the Applicant will be required to provide 50 square feet of buffer mitigation plantings and a planting agreement will be executed.
+- The Subject Property is a 21,780 square foot lot situated on Whites Neck Creek.
+The proposed replacement of the existing house is fully within the 100' Buffer. - The site plan depicts an in-kind replacement of a single-family structure lost to fire. - Mitigation shall be required at a ratio of 1:1 for temporary disturbance within the Buffer.
+The Applicant proposed 2,140 square feet of buffer mitigation to meet these requirements, and a planting agreement and plan will be required prior to the issuance of the building permit.

-- The Maryland Critical Area Commission responded to the project in a letter dated February 16, 2023, and did not state its opposition to the project.
-Its letter noted that while allowable lot coverage is 2,500 square feet, the existing legally nonconforming lot coverage will be reduced from 3,108 square feet to 2,583 square feet. - The St. Mary's County Soil Conservation District exempted the site plan from Stormwater Management review as it proposes less than 5,000 square feet of soil disturbance. - The following Attachments to the Staff Report were introduced:
+- The Maryland Critical Area Commission did not oppose the variance in the response letter dated August 27, 2021.

+- The St. Mary's County Soil Conservation District and Stormwater Management exempted the site plan due to less than 5,000 square feet of soil disturbance.

+- The Health Department has also approved the site plan.

+- The following Attachments to the Staff Report were introduced:

-#1: Standards Letter;
+- #1: Standards Letter;

-#2: Site Plan;
+- #2: Site Plan;

-#3: Critical Area Commission Comments;
+- #3: Critical Area Commission Comments;

-#4: Location Map;
+- #4: Location Map;

-#5: Zoning Map;
+- #5: Zoning Map;

-#6: Critical Area Map
+- #6: Critical Area Map